fuzzylabs/edge-vision-power-estimation/jetson/power_logging/README.md

 OS - Ubuntu 22.04-based root file system
 ```

+[DagsHub account](https://dagshub.com/) and a repository for data versioning.

 ### 💨 Run Experiment Script

 1. To maximise the Jetson power and fan speed run the following command on Jetson.